GSA/digitalgov.gov/content/posts/2015-10-19-the-content-corner-helping-your-content-contributors.md

 ---
+url: /2015/10/19/the-content-corner-helping-your-content-contributors/
 date: 2015-10-19 10:04:17 -0400
-title: 'The Content Corner\: Helping Your Content Contributors'
+title: 'The Content Corner: Helping Your Content Contributors'
 summary: 'Recently,&nbsp;I shared some suggestions and personal lessons learned for agencies either shopping for a new CMS or preparing to revamp their content strategy and workflow.
-Let’s take things one step further and focus on arguably the most important parts of your CMS\: the content creator or&nbsp;user.
+Let&rsquo;s take things one step further and focus on arguably the most important parts of your CMS: the content creator or&nbsp;user.
 Arguments can be made that content is the most'
-authors: [tymanuel]
+authors:
+  - tymanuel
 categories:
   - Content
   - Design